HacklabJKL/VVV/README.md

 vagrant up --provision
 ```

+## Pulling live site to development environment
-After finishing, make sure you have working server credentials with public key authentication set up to Hacklab Jkl WordPress server "Jonne" to be able to pull production files and database to the local development environment.
+After finishing initial setup, make sure you have working server credentials with public key authentication set up to Hacklab Jkl WordPress server "Jonne" to be able to pull production files and database to the local development environment.

 Add "jonne" into local development machine's SSH config eg. with `vi ~/.ssh/config`: